 There are generally two options for recovering from a car accident, and some accident victims may need to pursue both to maximize their recoveries.
 The first is filing an auto insurance claim against the at-fault driver.
 Every Colorado driver must have auto insurance coverage that meets the state’s minimum coverage requirements.
 The second is a personal injury claim.
 You may need to file a civil action against the driver responsible for your recent accident if they do not have enough insurance to fully cover your losses or if they do not have insurance at all.

-When it comes to the average car accident settlement in Colorado, most claimants will secure about 1.5 times the total amount of their damages.
 Every car accident claim is unique, and various factors come into play to determine the exact value.
 If you have recently been injured and suffered economic losses due to the negligence of another driver, it’s vital to know how to hold them accountable and what type of compensation you can reasonably expect from your claim.